Don’t know anything about Romania beyond Dracula and a national love of stuffed cabbage leaves?

 Tune into your spirituality in the oldest church in Romania, most of which is still standing.

 Relive your childhood at this fairytale fortified castle protecting the Western Carpathian’s.
+Yes – The Corvin Castle is also the closest you will get in really life to living out your Hogwarts dreams.

 #12.
 Lacul Roșu (Red Lake)